Home / Recipes / Ingredient / Pasta / Easy Authentic Italian Pasta Puttanesca

 In a large pot, cook the pasta al dente in boiling salted water.
 Drain the spaghetti and reserve some pasta water to add to the sauce.

-While the water is boiling and pasta is cooking, in a large skillet or pan over medium heat, add the oil, garlic cloves and crushed red pepper flakes and cook for 1-2 minutes.
+While the water is boiling and pasta is cooking, in a large skillet or pan over medium heat, add the oil, garlic cloves and crushed red pepper flakes and cook.

 Garlic, hot peppers and oil in a pan.

 Next, add the capers, the chopped tomatoes and half the chopped parsley then stir to combine.
-Cover and cook for 5 minutes.
+Cover and cook.

 The tomatoes, capers and parsley added and cooked in the pan.

-Remove the cover and continue to cook 5-10 minutes until the puttanesca sauce has thickened stirring occasionally.
-Remove the garlic and add the olives and remaining parsley and cook for 1 minute.
+Remove the cover and continue to cook until the puttanesca sauce has thickened stirring occasionally.
+Remove the garlic and add the olives and remaining parsley and cook.

 The sauce cooked with olives in the pan.

-Finally, add the reserved al dente spaghetti and 2-3 tablespoons of the reserved pasta water and cook on high for 30 seconds tossing continuously.
+Finally, add the reserved al dente spaghetti and a little of the reserved pasta water and cook on high tossing continuously.
 Serve immediately with a sprinkle of freshly grated parmesan or pecorino cheese or even parsley if desired.

 The spaghetti and pasta water added and tossed with the sauce.